deonzhu/webpage/index.md

 - 08/2019 - Vistor - University of Cambridge - Artificial Intelligence and Engineering Science Program - Cambridge, UK

 ## Projects
-- 10/2023-Present: _Computational models to predict user trajectories in dynamic environments_(ANR-Neuro HCI program)
+- 10/2023-Present: _Computational models to predict user trajectories in dynamic environments_(ANR-Neuro HCI program):
+    1. Optimizing the experimental design to estimate the detection threshold efficiently;
+    2. Recognizing the structured error signals driving the illusion detection in hand redirection;
+    3. Using the Stochatisc optimal feedback control model to predict users' detection threshold in hand redirection.
 - 09/2020-06/2023  _Biomechanics of Speed Skating_ (China National Key R&D Program)
 - 12/2019-06/2020 _The general design of the multi-rotor tethered fire-fighting drone_